api-platform/docs/schema-generator/configuration.md

 # IDs configuration
 id:

-    # Automatically add an id field to entities
+    # Automatically add an ID field to entities
     generate:             true

     # The ID generation strategy to use ("none" to not let the database generate IDs).